dynport/urknall/content/docs/quickstart.md

 * system
 ~~~

-Luckily there are templates for the packages we require, so we just need to add
+For the software required there are templates available, so it is sufficient to
-those to get at least something.
-The `urknall template add` can be used to
+add those.
+The `templates add` command of the `urknall` binary can be used to
-download and add templates:
+download and add a list of templates:

 ~~~ bash
 $ urknall templates add nginx ruby